MickeyKay/better-font-awesome-library/README.md

 1. Initialize later, to ensure that any Better Font Awesome plugin settings override yours (this is the default behavior, shown above by initializing the library on the `init` hook with default priority `10`.
 1. Initialize earlier, to "take over" and prevent Better Font Awesome settings from having an effect.

+Those priority rules remain the compatibility contract for legacy initialization arguments.
+A metadata consumer that encounters an accidentally constructed singleton can call `register_release_data_collaborators()` to claim collaborator slots that are still empty.
+Registration never replaces a different collaborator deliberately installed by the first caller.

 ## Metadata lifecycle ##

 Normal frontend, admin, editor, REST, and cron-triggering requests never call the Font Awesome metadata service synchronously.
 BFAL resolves release data in this order: